Probably the most significant sight in Tirana

 concentration camp in Austria

 , in which – amongst thousands others – also a few hundred Albanians perished.
+(On my return visit in 2022 I failed to spot this item as well.)

 On a wall nearby there's a black plaque with a list of names and a dedication: to those righteous Albanians who during the German occupation and the Holocaust

 sheltered Jews and thus saved them.
 As far as I understood it from descriptions in guidebooks this plaque used to be outside on a corner of the museum building.
 Why this has been moved here, I cannot say.
+(And it’s another item that I did not see on my return visit in 2022 – either I wasn’t paying sufficient attention, being rather underwhelmed by the exhibition’s unimproved state, or maybe this plaque has been moved again.)

 years from WWII